vault27/Foundation/ipsec.md

 - SA, used during Phase 2, is called IPSec SA and it is Unidirectional: used for protecting Data traffic in one direction, so 2 SAs are required for communication
 - SA is uniquely identified by a Security Parameter Index (SPI), an IPv4 or IPv6 destination address, and a security protocol (AH or ESP) identifier
--  Outbound and inbound SAs are different
+- Outbound and inbound SAs are differenti
+- Inbound SA for Phase 2: how to decrypt and authenticate packets arriving at the device based on SPI inside ESP protocol
+- Outbound SA for Phase 2: How to encrypt and authenticate packets leaving the device based on SPI inside ESP protocol
 - `Both SAs (inbound and outbound) use the same crypto parameters, negotiated during Phase 2`
 - `But the keys are different for each direction`
 - `Each SA has its own SPI` - Inbound SA has a SPI of remote peer, what it expects to see in an incoming packet - Outbound SPI has an SPI of local router and is used when sending packets to remote router